Hypercontext/linkifyjs/docs/linkify-angular-ts.md

 title: ngx-linkifyjs · Documentation
 ---

-`ngx-linkifyjs` is an angular V7 wrapper for linkifyjs -  library for finding links in plain text and converting them to HTML &lt;a&gt; tags via linkifyjs and more <3.
+`ngx-linkifyjs` is an Angular V7 wrapper for linkifyjs - a library for finding links in plain text and converting them to HTML &lt;a&gt; tags via linkifyjs and more <3.

 #### Jump to